groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/java/archive-formats/remove-user-comments-zip-archives-groupdocs-metadata-java/_index.md

 ```

 ### Direct Download
 Alternatively, you can download the latest version from [GroupDocs.Metadata for Java releases](https://releases.groupdocs.com/metadata/java/).

 #### License Acquisition
-- **Free Trial**: Start with a free trial to evaluate the library's features.
+- **Free Trial** – Evaluate the library without cost.
-- **Temporary License**: Obtain a temporary license for extended testing capabilities.
+- **Temporary License** – Extend testing beyond the trial period.
-- **Purchase**: For production use, consider purchasing a full license.
+- **Full License** – Required for production deployments.

-### Basic Initialization and Setup
+### Basic Initialization

-Once your environment is set up, you can initialize GroupDocs.Metadata as follows:
+Once the library is on your classpath, you can create a `Metadata` instance to work with a ZIP file:

 ```java
 import com.groupdocs.metadata.Metadata;